Dukeabaddon/OnlinePastryShop/memory-bank/OnlinePastryShop/activeContext.md

 - No token-based authentication option for API calls

 ### User Interface
-- Need to implement proper feedback for login failures
 - No password strength meter during registration
 - Limited client-side validation for registration form
 - No visual feedback during login process